 - 1. Federal Pell Grants for the payment period for which a return of funds is required - 2.
-Federal Supplemental Educational Opportunity Grant (FSEOG) for which a return of funds is required. - 3.
 Other assistance under this Title for which a return is required.

 Students will be notified of any refunds due to a lender on their behalf through the mailed exit interview material.